 Sometimes it gets called RDY (ready-not), but this is incorrect!
 RDY would imply that you ground it when you're ready to have the processor move on.
 It's not that way though.
 You ground it when you're not ready yet and need for it to wait.
 As long as the memory being accessed is always ready at the bus's clock speed, you keep RDY pulled up to mean "I'm ready and I don't need any more time to get the data out."
 High means, "Yes!
 Ready!
 Go!"
 Low means, "No, I'm not ready!
 Don't go yet!"
+It is active-high.

 SO (or SOB): None of my books' authors seem to know what this set-oVerflow-flag input was intended for, and they just opt to respect its obscurity and don't use it.
 It is the most mysterious of all the mystery pins!
 Just connect it to +5V.
 It could be seen as a 1-bit input with the fastest possible test and branch, but you would have to make sure it never goes low when you need the V bit for its intended purpose of arithmetic operations and testing bits with the BIT instruction.
 You will undoubtedly have other input hardware that's more functional anyway.
 The Commodore 1541 floppy-disc drive (and relatives) used it, but it was an application that would not be needing it in math routines when the V bit could get set from the outside.